will1410/hopperdietzel/index.md

 ## Records / Singles

+### Since I've Been Loving You [Led Zeppelin](https://open.spotify.com/track/27Mq86KAZ9O4V6DQ6gbSR9?si=P25k-SOiSZK49aEshDkmgg)

+Today is the 50th anniversary of the release of LED ZEPPELIN III which I have owned since about 1983 or 1984.
+I got a bunch of Led Zeppelin albums when I was in high school from the Columbia Record and Tape Club and this song has always been one of my favorites on this album.
+The song was written by     John Paul Jones, Jimmy Page, and Robert Plant.

+I've always loved this song, but for me it will also be remembered because, when Persephone was little, I used to sit with her almost every night and rock her to sleep in our apartment in Boise while this song played on our stereo.
+It's a perfect dark nighttime songs.
+Like most Led Zeppelin songs, it sounds like it was recorded in the middle of the night.
+It's also early enough in Led Zeppelin's career that the song on the album could easily be recreated on stage with the exact same instrumentation.
+It's just Page, Paul, Plant, and Bonham.
+No helpers playing bass or an extra guitar part.
+John Paul Jones does play the organ, but he's also playing the bass line on the organ pedals.
+Jimmy Page's guitar solo on this song is often on lists of the 100 greatest guitar solos of all time.

+Happy anniversary Led Zeppelin III.

+2020.10.05

 ### Giddyup Do-nut - [Don Bowman](https://www.discogs.com/Don-Bowman-Giddyup-Do-Nut-/master/1668153)

 I first encountered this song on the [November 18, 2007, episode of The Doctor Demento Show](http://dmdb.org/cgi-bin/plinfo.pl?drd07.1118.html) which you can stream at [his website](https://www.drdemento.com/online.html?c=2007&s=s) for $3.00.
 The song was written by Don Bowman, Noel Confer, Red Sovine, and Tommy Hill and it's a parody of "Giddy Up Go" by Red Sovine.